AviatrixSystems/Docs/StartUpGuides/appendix-CloudN-Startup-Guide.rst

 Use a Browser to Access CloudN
 -------------------------------

-CloudN has a built in CloudN Console that let you run provisioning from a browser.
+CloudN has a built in CloudN Console that lets you run provisioning from a browser.

 Once IP address setup is complete, you can use any browser to type